 - Don’t give software from unknown or unreliable sources administrative permissions

 Phishing emails are designed to look like ones from a trustworthy sender.
 In those emails, the hackers try to lure recipients into sharing sensitive information, such as passwords or credit card details.
-Phishing attacks can be divided into spear-phishing and whaling.
-Whaling has multiple targets, while spear-phishing is aimed at individuals.

 For instance, an attack may include a combination of a spear-phishing phone call and an email.
 The criminal calls the hotel to act as a dissatisfied ransomware customer.
 The “customer” offers to share more details about the case via email.
-An employee opens a follow-up email and is likely to activate a malicious file.
+An employee opens a follow-up email and will likely activate a malicious file.
 Thus, the hacker gets entry into the hotel network.